marcogianni/blockchain-developer-bootcamp-final-project/hardhat-project/README.md

 The Salaries smart contract allows the employer, to associate a monthly salary with each employee.

-Once the employer has deployed the contract, it must call the `initialize` function, which allows it to define the ERC20 token (18 decimals) to be used for salaries, and the liquidity provider (one of its addresses probably) that must own that ERC20 token.

 *Note: Liquidity Provider must `approve` contract.
+The liquidity provider can connect with web3 to the react application and will be able to approve the contract.

 Once the configuration is complete, the employer can associate a monthly salary with their employees, using `addEmployee` method.